Cycle counting template and workflow

 Can cycle counts use barcodes?

 Yes.
-Barcode scanning is useful because cycle counts are repeated often and speed matters.
+Barcode scanning is useful because cycle counts are repeated often, location accuracy matters, and speed affects how often the team can count.